Jurassic Coast: Management and access

 The Jurassic Coast is subject to severe weather conditions at times.
 Violent storms occurred in 1824 and 1974, and these and various lesser storms have battered the cliffs and caused flooding and structural damage in coastal towns.
 The coast is largely an eroding landscape and management of the site aims to allow the natural processes of erosion to continue while protecting people and property.
 Coastal defences have been put in place in Charmouth and Weymouth, where houses are at risk, but in other places, where the coastline remains in a natural state, the management policy is to take no action and allow erosion to take its course.

 The Charmouth Heritage Coast Centre is an independent educational charity situated near the beach in Charmouth; it provides information and displays on the geology of the area and the wildlife, including a large collection of fossils and a rockpool aquarium.
 Family fossil-hunting trips are organised from here as well as other events and activities related to the geology and natural history of the area.

 The entire length of the coast can be walked on the South West Coast Path.
 Landslips and rockfalls are a continuing feature of the evolution of this coast.
 On 6 May 2008, a 1300 ft section of the coast was dramatically re-shaped after a landslip that was described as the worst in 100 years.
 There was a fatality in 2012 when 400 tonne of rock fell onto the beach at Burton Bradstock and another cliff fall took place in 2016 at West Bay, near Bridport.
-There was a further cliff collapse at Hive Beach near the village of Burton Bradstock shortly before dawn on 29 August 2020 after prolonged rain fall.
+There was a further cliff collapse at Hive Beach near the village of Burton Bradstock shortly before dawn on 29 August 2020 after prolonged rainfall.
 The public were warned to stay clear of the unstable rocks.
 On 15 April 2021, a further collapse occurred.
 The collapse was described as being the biggest UK rockfall in 60 years.